typed-ember/ember-cli-typescript/README.md

 You'll see an error, because there aren't yet type definitions for it.
 You may see the same with some addons as well. **These won't stop the build from working;** they just mean TypeScript doesn't know where to find those.

 Writing these missing type definitions is a great way to pitch in!
-Jump in \#topic-typescript on the [Ember Slack][Slack] and we'll be happy to help you.
+Jump in `#e-typescript` on the [Ember Community Discord server](https://discord.gg/zT3asNS) and we'll be happy to help you.

 ### Type safety when invoking actions